 Author photograph courtesy of

 I am a licensed clinical social worker with a private practice at 146 Anoka Ave Suite 200 in Barrington, RI 02806.
-For overy twenty-five years I have specialized in treating Women, Teens (and tweens and younger kids, too) and their Families in the areas of behavior problems, depression, eating disorders, ADHD, loss and trauma, self-care, anxiety (see article), and addiction in the family.
+For overy twenty-five years I have specialized in treating Women, Teens (and tweens and younger kids, too) and their Families in the areas of behavior problems, depression, eating disorders (including support for the Maudsley approach to family re-feeding), ADHD, loss and trauma, self-care, anxiety (see article), and addiction in the family.
 Some of my work is with families formed by domestic and international adoption.
 I use cognitive behavioral therapy, parent-child therapy and EMDR evidence-based treatment techniques.
 I believe healthy attachments can be formed with the right kind of counseling, and that every family deserves love, respect and healthy connections.
 If you live in the area and want to try to schedule an appointment you can contact me by email, as I check my messages daily.
 Please note my office address is 146 Anoka Ave.
 Suite 200 Barrington RI

 email: email@example.com Office phone 401-484-2476